Bradley Nowell: Sublime

 In 1990, music student Michael "Miguel" Happoldt offered to let the band record in the studio at the school where he was studying, although without the school's knowledge.
 The band agreed, then sneaked into the school at night, where they recorded from midnight to seven in the morning.
 That recording session resulted in the cassette tape Jah Won't Pay the Bills, released in 1991.
 The tape helped the band gain a grassroots following throughout Southern California.
-It was during this time that Nowell became involved with drugs.
-For years, Nowell refused to try heroin; however, as he entered his twenties and witnessed his band's success, he decided to try the drug.
-Nowell's father explained, "His excuse for taking the heroin was that he felt like he had to be larger than life.
-He was leading the band, leading his fans, and he had to put on this persona.
-He heard a lot of musicians say they were taking heroin to be more creative."

 Using the same tactics they used in recording Jah Won't Pay the Bills, the band recorded its debut album 40oz. to Freedom in secrecy at the studios at California State University, Dominguez Hills.
 Nowell recalled, "You weren't supposed to be in there after 9 p.m., but we'd go in at 9:30 and stay until 5 in the morning.
 We'd just hide from the security guards.
 They never knew we were there.
 We managed to get $30,000 worth of studio time for free".
 40oz. to Freedom was released in 1992; 60,000 copies were sold.